Ultimate San Francisco Real Estate Investing Guide for 2026

 Employment Industry Diversity

-When you choose to be a Buy and Hold investor, you look for a diverse job base.
-Diversity in the numbers and varieties of business categories is preferred.
-Diversity keeps a downtrend or disruption in business activity for a single industry from affecting other business categories in the market.
-You don’t want all your renters to become unemployed and your investment property to depreciate because the sole dominant job source in the area closed its doors.
+If you are a long-term investor, you can't accept to compromise your investment in a location with only one or two significant employers.
+A solid location for you has a mixed combination of industries in the community.
+This stops a dropoff or stoppage in business activity for one business category from affecting other business categories in the community.
+You don't want all your renters to lose their jobs and your asset to depreciate because the single major employer in the area closed its doors.

 Unemployment Rate